SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 Schechter created atoms of coronavirus with blinking eyes, elements appearing and disappearing, movement of these atoms across the page using and CSS attributes like display-block and display-none or setting opacity at various levels.

-Worth checking out is Elad2412 on Code pen for more inspiration as there was not a line of JavaScript code on the page - though a HTML pre-processor was used for the page layout.
+Worth checking out is [Elad2412](https://codepen.io/elad2412/)on Code pen for more inspiration as there was not a line of JavaScript code on the page - though a HTML pre-processor was used for the page layout.

 ## Assistive technologies - why Web 1.0 worked better with just HTML